Tooth Extraction Hurricane WV

 Tooth extraction is the removal of a tooth from its socket in the jawbone.
-It is a common dental procedure to remove severely decayed, damaged, or impacted teeth.
+It is a common dental procedure and oral surgery to remove severely decayed, damaged, or impacted teeth.
 The extraction may be simple or surgical, depending on the position and complexity of the tooth.

 Causes of Tooth Extraction

 According to Mountain State Oral and Facial Surgery, the primary reason for tooth extraction is extensive decay or damage to the tooth that cannot be repaired using traditional methods such as fillings or other restorative treatments.
 Gum disease can also lead to tooth loss due to the destruction of tissues and ligaments around the tooth, making extraction necessary in some cases.

 Other causes of extraction include overcrowding in the mouth, abscessed teeth due to infection, wisdom teeth eruption issues, preparation for orthodontic treatments like braces or getting ready for dental implants.

 The Process of getting a Tooth Extracted

 The process of getting a tooth extracted typically involves the following steps: